ayush12121997/Algorithms-And-Data-Structures-in-JAVA/DS_Algo.md

 <div align="center">
 <img src="/Images/GP_SCC_1.png" width="300" height="200"/>
 </div>
 In the above graph, the three SCCs are marked in dotted circles.
 4 and 5 cannot be put together as eventhough we can reach 5 from 4, we cannot reach 4 from 5.
-Now when we run DFS from a random vertex, say 2, the first vertex to be completed is 1, then 3, then 5, then 4 and then 2 at the end.
+Now when we run DFS from a random vertex, say 2, the first vertex to be completed is 1, as 2 goes to 3, 3 goes to 1, 1 goes to 2 and 2 has already been visited so 1 is completed.
+Then 3 gets completed next, then 5, then 4 and then 2 at the end.
 Hence, the stack is:<br>
-[1, 3, 5, 4, 2] with 2 at the top and 1 at the bottom.<br>
+[1, 3, 5, 4, 2] with 2 at the top and 1 at the bottom.

 Now if we reverse the graph we get the following:<br>
 <div align="center">
 <img src="/Images/GP_SCC_2.png" width="300" height="200"/>